qpliu/esolang/intercal/README.md

 COMPILAC is the PUKE INTERCAL interpreter.

 INTERLAC is the PUKE INTERCAL compiler targeting LLVM.
-It works with version 3, version 5, and version 6.
-It probably needs only minimal changes for later LLVM versions.
-For example, `@llvm.memset.p0i8.i32` and `@llvm.memcpy.p0i8.p0i8.i32` drop their align arguments at some later version (in LLVM version 7 or LLVM version 8).
+It works with version 3, version 5, version 6, and version 7.
+It probably works with version 4 as well.

+It runs on macOS 10.13 with Go 1.9.
+It probably works on other versions and other platforms, but it's never been tried.

 This implementation attempts to follow the 1973 document in preference to any later changes or additions.
 As the 1973 document